samueldr/chibicc-uxn/README.md

 For a more complex and visually interesting demo, try `examples/star.c`.

 See also `make test`, which runs a test suite.
-It needs a [patched version of uxnasm](allow-more-refs.patch).

 ## Details